Andre-300/pdsnd_github/README.md

+## Data Analysis.
+Data analysis is a process of inspecting, cleansing, transforming and modeling data with the goal of discovering useful information, informing conclusion and supporting decision-making.

 ### Date created
 Project was created on the 28 of January 2020 Modification on this file wasdone on the 4th of February